 Extension Method of the Day: OrderBy with a Descending Flag

 The title should say it all.
-Not sure why this didn’t make it into the System.Linq.Enumerable class, but this seems like a no-brainer.
-You need to sort a collection, but whether you sort ascending or descending is determined by a boolean argument instead of having to call a different method for each scenario.
+Not sure why this didn’t make it into the System.Linq.Enumerable class, physician but this seems like a no-brainer.
+You need to sort a collection, pills but whether you sort ascending or descending is determined by a boolean argument instead of having to call a different method for each scenario.
 Add this to your collection utilities class immediately:

 /// <summary>